wp-plugins/ewww-image-optimizer/readme.txt

 Yes, but only if the optimized version is smaller.
 The plugin should NEVER create a larger image.

+= Can I resize my images with this plugin? =

+No, that would be a lossy operation, and we try to avoid that.

+= Can I lower the compression setting for JPGs to save more space? =

+Again, that would be a lossy operation, and we try to avoid that.

 = The bulk optimizer doesn't seem to be working, what can I do? =

-First, upgrade to the latest version.
-Since version 1.0.8, each image is given 50 seconds to complete (which actually doesn't include time used by the optimization utilities).
-You can also increase the setting max_execution_time in your php.ini file.
+Each image is given 50 seconds to complete (which actually doesn't include time used by the optimization utilities).
+If that doesn't seem to do the trick, you can also increase the setting max_execution_time in your php.ini file.
 That said, there are other timeouts with Apache, and possibly other limitations of your webhost.
 If you've tried everything else, the last thing to look for is large PNG files.
 In my tests on a shared hosting setup, "large" is anything over 300 KB.
 You can first try decreasing the PNG optimization level in the settings.
 If that doesn't work, perhaps you ought to convert that PNG to JPG.
 Screenshots are often done as PNG files, but that is a poor choice for anything with photographic elements.

 = What are the supported operating systems? =